muhammmad-al/artist-trading-platform/README.md

-# Artist-Themed Token Trading Platform
+# Artist-Themed Memecoin Trading Platform
 A decentralized exchange platform that lets users create artist-themed tokens and trade them through an automated market maker (AMM) system.
 Built on Sepolia testnet with full Web3 integration.

 ## What This Project Does